Skjeggy/dataing/2_semester/IKT204/The five layers of the internet.md

 5. [[Fysisk]] Sender data ut som en bitstrøm.
 Generelt kan man si at en protokoll er sett med regler som må følges når enheter kommuniserer med hverandre over nett.

+## Transport layer
+This layer consists of two protocols: Transmission Control Protocol (TCP) and user datagram protocol (UDP).
+Both protocols break up a message that an application wants to send into packets to the intended recipient.
+At the recipient end of the communication, both take the payload from the received packets and pass those to the application layer.
+Example: an email client and server communicate over a reliable TCP connection.
+The server acknowledges a request and a TCP connection is established.
+Using this connection, the client and server can exchange data.

+## Network layer
+The network layer is responsible for transmitting and routing data packets on the network.
+The internet uses the internet protocol (IP) as it's network layer.
+Each node on the network has an IP address of which data is sent as IP packets.
+When a client sends its TCP connection request, the network layer puts the request in a number of packets and transmits each of them to the server.
+Each packet can take different routes and some packets may get lost along the way.
+If the all make it, the transport layer at the server is able to reconstruct the request and prepare a response confirming that the TCP connection was established.
+This response is sent back in a number of IP packets that will hopefully make it back to the client.

+## Data Link Layer
+The data link layer provides a network connection between hosts on a particular local network.
+Some examples are Ethernet, WiFi, switches, etc. The internet protocol basically assumes all computers are part of one large "web" of nodes that can all pass packets to other nodes.
+There is always a route from one node to another; even if there are sometimes a large number of intermediate nodes get involved.
+The datalink layer makes this assumption true.

+## Physical Layer
+The lowest layer of the five-layer network model that defines how the cables, network cards, wireless transmitters connect to the networks and the networks to the internet.